fullerar/ManufacturingLines/README.md

 # ManufacturingLines
+# JMU Fall '15
+# Laura VanDyke, Andrew Fuller

 Some things to note:
   - These programs were made on/for a Linux based machine.
 Some functions used are deprecated on Mac OS and will cause warnings/errors if you try to compile them.
   - Each Phase contains a makefile for the corresponding phase.
   - Each Phase is intended to be used through the command line.
+  - While each Phase generally uses the same .c/.h files, the implementation will vary between each (other than what is described below in the Phase definitions.
+For example the driver class in Phase1/2 uses nested if statements, while the driver class in Phase3 uses a switch statement.
+I am leaving as is to show the transistion of coding style as the semester went on.
+(Note that this was the first time I ever used C and was not as aware of good coding practices)